What is Cognitive Behavioural Hypnotherapy?

 Hypnosis has many prevailing myths and misconceptions, many of which have been exaggerated by stage and screen over the years.
 However, what contemporary research has come to demonstrate is that by using our focus, attention and imaginal absorption on a strategic set of ideas in a systematic way, we are able to build new implicit memories.

-These new memories, associations and ideas begin to unconsciously inform our habitual thoughts, feelings and behaviours.
-Therefore, utilised as part of a integrative treatment plan, hypnosis can be extremely effective at boosting the effects of Cognitive Therapy, and increase the positive effects of many CBT techniques.
+These new memories create associations in our brains which unconsciously inform our habitual thoughts, feelings and behaviours.
+Therefore, utilised as part of an integrative treatment plan, hypnosis can be extremely effective at boosting the effects of Cognitive Therapy, and increase the positive effects of many CBT techniques.

 How many sessions will I need?